ibm-cloud-docs/hpc-spectrum-symphony/about.md

 # About IBM Spectrum Symphony
 {: #about-spectrum-symphony}

-Important!
-This offering deploys an environment that includes IBM Spectrum Symphony, which makes use of Apache Log4j.
-See the following bulletin for information on implementing mitigations for the [Log4Shell vulnerability](https://www.ibm.com/blogs/psirt/an-update-on-the-apache-log4j-cve-2021-44228-vulnerability/) (CVE-2021-44228): [IBM Spectrum Symphony Log4J Security Bulletin](https://www.ibm.com/support/pages/node/6526756).

 IBM Spectrum Symphony allows you to deploy high-performance computing (HPC) clusters by using IBM Spectrum Symphony as HPC scheduling software.
 This offering uses open source Terraform-based automation to provision and configure {{site.data.keyword.cloud_notm}} resources.
 With simple steps to define configuration properties and use automated deployment, you can build your own HPC clusters in minutes.
 IBM Spectrum Symphony also enables configuration for auto-scaling, so IBM Spectrum Symphony clusters can automatically add and remove worker nodes based on workload specifications.
 This allows you to take full advantage of consumption-based pricing and pay for cloud resources only when they are needed.
 {: shortdesc}